-Configuring e-mail attachment directories so that files in them cannot be executed (e.g., removing the Execute right from the directories) can prevent certain types of malicious attachments from being run on systems.
+139 Configuring e-mail attachment directories so that files in them cannot be executed (e.g., removing the Execute right from the directories) can prevent certain types of malicious attachments from being run on systems.
 A user would have to manually move such a file to an unprotected directory and then run it to infect the system.
-All users should be made aware of this and
+All users should be made aware of this and instructed on the accepted methods for handling attachments.

-Spam can negatively impact security in several ways.
+140 Spam can negatively impact security in several ways.
 For example, some spam contains malicious content that could infect users' systems; other spam uses social engineering techniques to trick users into visiting phony Web sites or otherwise revealing sensitive information, such as social security numbers, credit card numbers, and passwords.

-In managed environments, updates should be performed consistent with local policy.
+141 In managed environments, updates should be performed consistent with local policy.